-I had a half gallon of sour milk to use up and I found several sites online that gave instructions for making cottage cheese from sour milk.
-The only problem was that each site gave different instructions and I wasn’t sure what would work best.
+I heard once that you can make cottage cheese from sour milk, and being a bit on the frugal side, I thought that sounded like a great way to use up a resource that might normally be thrown away.
+I usually buy 2 or 3 gallons of raw milk from a farmer each week, but I don’t always use it up fast enough.
+Recently, I had a half gallon of sour milk and found several sites online that gave instructions for making cottage cheese from sour milk.
+The only problem was that each site gave different instructions.
 I also wasn’t sure just how sour the milk could be.
 My jug of milk had been sour for over a week and was pretty thick.

 - half gallon sour milk (whole is best)